A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Introduction

 Additionally, we propose a novel conceptualization of flow for sex trafficking networks; we model flow as the ability of the traffickers to control their victims.
 Thus, the maximum flow through the network is the total number of victims the traffickers victimize at a particular moment in time.
 We demonstrate how max flow network interdiction can be applied to these networks and discuss policy recommendations for when the traffickers are able to restructure their operations after the interdiction decisions have been implemented.

 The paper is organized as follows.
 Section \ref{sec:develop} outlines our objectives when developing the network generator and the process of triangulating data sources to develop the generator.
 Section \ref{sec:output} addresses the assumptions of the network generator and analyzes sample outputs.
-Section \ref{sec:caseStudy} focuses on a responsible use case study of the generator that focuses on applying a novel network interdiction model to disrupt the operations of generated sex trafficking networks.
+Section \ref{sec:caseStudy} focuses on a responsible use case study of the generator that applies a novel network interdiction model to disrupt the operations of generated sex trafficking networks.
 Section \ref{sec:limit} discusses limitations of our network generator and proposes directions for future qualitative research to improve the applicability of the network generator.
-Section \ref{sec:conc} concludes the paper and discusses directions for improvements.
+Section \ref{sec:conc} concludes the paper and discusses directions for future research.